Ultimate Sports Quiz: Quiz details

-2022 Quiz Structure

-Each quiz features three teams of two members each.
-There are 9 preliminary rounds.

-Nine winners from preliminary stage qualify for the semi-final stage of the contest.
-There are 3 semi-finals and each winning team from these will compete in the National Finals.

-Ultimate Sports Quiz Content & Format
+Ultimate Sports Quiz content and format

 USQ features questions on popular sports around the world.
-It also has a fair amount of questions on Indian sports and sportspersons as well.
+It also has a fair amount of questions on Indian sports and sportsperson as well.
 The format of the quiz is modelled on the Olympic motto of – Citius, Altius, Fortius.
 The three rounds are designed to test speed and accuracy, depth of knowledge and ability to perform under pressure.
 The quiz encourages participation, sportsman spirit and is conducted in a fun environment.